 Blog | 24 tips for taking younger sections abroad

-10. Create a watertight budge, including a contingency fund for unexpected extras.
+10. Create a watertight budget, including a contingency fund for unexpected extras.
 Jon’s trip happened just after the vote to leave the EU, and the exchange rate was much poorer than they had expected.

-11. Be aware of hidden costs.
+11. Be aware of any potential hidden costs.
 For example, a quote for the cost of a coach and driver may not include the expense of putting the driver up in separate accommodation if they do not hold a DBS check and cannot camp with the young people.